IFAC – International Federation of Automatic Control

 Li ZHANG

-Nanjing University of Aeronautics and Astronautics (CN)
+Nanjing University of

 Li Zhang received the B.S. degree in Aircraft Design in 2004 and the PhD degree in Dynamics and Control in 2012 from Nanjing University of Aeronautics and Astronautics (NUAA), Nanjing, China.
 She is a professor at the college of aerospace engineering and is currently vice director of Center for Dynamics of Intelligent Equipment at NUAA.
 Her research interests include time delay systems, nonlinear dynamics and human balancing problems.